mr-kingshuk/vinayak-night-canteen-server/README.md

      ```
      POST http://localhost:3000/merchant
      ```
-     - Include the Authorization token (JWT Token, returned as response after logging in or signing up) in the request header.
+     - Include the Authorization token (JWT Token, returned as a response after logging in or signing up) in the request header.

 6. **Add Categories, Items, and Store Timing**:
    - Configure categories and items, set store timings, and create worker profiles.